About us

 Our first report is released

-Our ‘Money Stories’ research report in partnership with the Centre for Social Impact and NAB is released.
-It is revealed that only 1 in 10 Indigenous people are financially secure compared with 1 in 2 non-Indigenous Australians.
-We also help to reunite more than 1,600 Indigenous people with $24 million in superannuation across 21 Big Super Day Out events around Australia.
+Our 'Money Stories' research report in partnership with the Centre for Social Impact and NAB released.
+The findings highlight significant disparities in financial security between First Nations people and non-Indigenous Australians.
+In the same year, more than 1,600 First Nations people were reunited with $24 million in superannuation across 21 Big Super Day Out events nationwide.

 Our Board of Directors